StillAbeginnerr/StillAbeginnerr/README.md

 ### 🎒 Hobbies

-  - Solo backpacking and trekking; recently explored Meghalaya, with a highlight being the *David Scott Trail*, which I especially enjoyed.
+  - Solo backpacking and trekking; recently explored DEORIATAL CHANDRASHILA, 12083 feet high in Garhwal Himalayas [Trek Certificate](https://drive.google.com/file/d/1mmm0WC-UgHRfHh3_yDYpoqlUcZ_zvMKC/view?usp=sharing) and also Meghalaya, with a highlight being the *David Scott Trail*, which I especially enjoyed.
   - Poetry and reading; highly recommend *The Courage To Be Disliked*.
   - Haha!
 Many more interests to discover! ^_^